-Photographers Everett Brown and Robert van Koesveld focus on takumi (the spirit of craftsmanship) and the complex relationships within the kagai, the local communities supporting geiko entertainers, respectively;
+Photographers Everett Brown and Robert van Koesveld focus on takumi (the spirit of craftsmanship) and the complex relationships within the kagai, the local communities supporting geiko (or geisha) entertainers, respectively;

 Lauren W. Deutsch profiles the ten key craft families responsible for upholding the perfection of tea ceremony utensils, while Ai Kanazawa-Cheung delves into the intricacies of Tanimura Tango’s tea whisks;